MotoGP™ is the oldest motorsport World Championship; its first annual competition having been held in 1949.

-The 2010 season saw a new name enter into the MotoGP™ class history book as Jorge Lorenzo was crowned World Champion following an exciting season long battle with team mate Rossi for the title.
+The 2010 season saw a new name enter into the MotoGP™ class history book as Jorge Lorenzo was crowned World Champion following an exciting season-long battle with teammate Rossi for the title.
 Lorenzo showed superb consistency and remarkable maturity to claim the premier class crown aged just 23 years old.

 2011 saw Casey Stoner move to factory Honda, a switch that proved a resounding success.
-Stoner clinched the 2011 title with a win at Phillip Island, his 9th but not his final victory of the season (he also won the last round in Valencia).
+Stoner clinched the 2011 title with a win at Phillip Island, his ninth but not his final victory of the season (he also won the last round in Valencia).

 In 2012 the grid switched to the 1000cc machines and it was Yamaha Factory Racing’s Jorge Lorenzo that took the title once again - pushed all the way by Repsol Honda Team’s Dani Pedrosa.
 Casey Stoner finished his final season in third, following a mid-season injury, before heading into retirement at the age of just 27.
 The MotoGP™ World Championship was then rocked by Repsol Honda Team’s Marc Marquez, who in 2013 claimed his first premier-class title in his rookie season, breaking numerous records along the way and going on to claim the title once again in 2014.

 However, Marquez was unable to challenge for the title in 2015, and the crown was fought for by Movistar Yamaha teammates Jorge Lorenzo and Valentino Rossi.
 It was a year full of excitement and drama, with the battle going down to the final race and Jorge Lorenzo able to recover from a points deficit to clinch his third premier class title.